-- at least 12 hours in an Intoxicated Driver Resource Center
+- Alcohol highway safety school / at least 12 hours in an Intoxicated Driver Resource Center

 While jail time and license suspension aren’t usually an issue for first-time offenders in Pennsylvania for those with a BAC less than .10%, offenders can expect a $300 fine, up to 6 months of probation, attending alcohol safety school, and other treatments or penalties may be imposed.

-Also in Pennsylvania is ARD, a program unique to the Commonwealth of Pennsylvania and designed to spare first-time offenders, who are unlikely to repeat their offense, the time and expense typically associated with a criminal proceeding.
+The Accelerated Rehabilitative Disposition Guidance (ARD) program is unique to the Commonwealth of Pennsylvania.
+ARD is designed to spare first-time offenders who are unlikely to repeat their offense, the time and expense typically associated with a criminal proceeding.